The Wabash Pittsburgh Terminal Railway Bridge

 Railroad's major facilities included the Wabash Terminal, an ornate

-eleven-story building, the Wabash Tunnel through Mount Washington, the
+eleven-story building, the Wabash Tunnels through Mount Washington, the

 Wabash Bridge, a stone skew arch over Saw Mill Run near Woodruff Street